What is Title IX and the "Dear Colleague" letter?

 Alfred University’s Discrimination, Harassment and Sexual Misconduct Policy has been adopted to ensure that all students, faculty, staff and guests may work, study, and enjoy the society of the University community without being subjected to discrimination, harassment or any form of non-consensual sexual activity.

 Alfred University’s Board of Trustees has entrusted the President of the University with the responsibility to appoint the appropriate personnel to oversee the administration and enforcement of the provision of this policy.
 The President has appointed the Director of Human Resources to be the Title IX Coordinator and the person responsible for overseeing the administration of this policy.
-The Title IX Coordinator has appointed the following as Title IX Deputy Coordinators: the Dean of Students for student complaints; the assistant athletic director for student athlete complaints, an assistant professor for faculty complaints, and a Human Resources Generalist for all other employees, vendors and visitors.
-Mark Guinan the Director of Human Resources maintains an office on the campus in Greene Hall, located on Main Street, 1 Saxon Drive, Alfred, NY 14802 and may be contacted by phone at 607-871-2909 or by e-mail at email@example.com.
+The Title IX Coordinator has appointed the following as Title IX Deputy Coordinators: the Dean of Student Wellbeing for student complaints; the assistant athletic director for student athlete complaints, an assistant professor for faculty complaints, and a Human Resources Generalist for all other employees, vendors and visitors.
+Mark Guinan, the Director of Human Resources, maintains an office on the campus in Greene Hall, located on Main Street, 1 Saxon Drive, Alfred, NY 14802 and may be contacted by phone.